-- Connection of infrastructure elements to the digitalised ecosystem, including but not limited to research on digital twins. - Identification of criteria to perform safety assessments of urban and secondary rural roads accounting also for new users (including but not limited to powered two-wheelers, e-bikes etc.) and to identify cost effective upgrade solutions. - Further development of infrastructure measures to elicit desired road user behaviour. - Pilot testing of selected interventions in at least three sites.
+- Connection of infrastructure elements to the digitalised ecosystem, including but not limited to research on digital twins. - Identification of criteria to perform safety assessments of urban and secondary rural roads (considering also level crossings) accounting also for new users (including but not limited to powered two-wheelers, e-bikes etc.) and to identify cost effective upgrade solutions. - Further development of infrastructure measures to elicit desired road user behaviour. - Pilot testing of selected interventions in at least three sites.